 2b) Base: mobile install

-I'm not much of a car guy, so I'm pretty satisfied with (and a little surprised by) how well my installation of a Kenwood TM-V71A turned out, thanks to a combination of lots of sweat and even more luck.
+I'm not much of a car guy, so I'm pretty satisfied with (and was a little surprised by) how well my installation of a Kenwood TM-V71A turned out, thanks to a combination of lots of sweat and even more luck.

 2c) Diving into D-STAR

 I'll jump a bit ahead here and share one tidbit: at one point early in my exploration of D‑STAR, I linked to a reflector and heard a guy in San Diego, California chatting with a chap in Yorkshire, England.
 That was the moment I became hooked.
-Just think of it: worldwide communication with a Technician class license, a bit of effort and learning, and some fairly simple equipment!
+Just think of it: worldwide communication with a Technician class license, a bit of effort and learning, and some fairly simple, relatively inexpensive equipment!

 2d) Discovering DMR

 After weeks of intense learning and effort, I felt like I was just beginning to get a handle on D-STAR, having put together a nicely working solution for my shack as well as for mobile.
 So why did I so quickly adventure off in a new direction?